Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 | `resource_term` | 0.7                 | 0.4                    |

 Table X compares how the scalar score is distributed across components in the no-energy and energy-aware single-objective runs on BLE33.
-In the no-energy setting, the score is dominated by the accuracy term: $$model\_acc$$ accounts for about 77% of the absolute score, $$latency\_term$$ contributes roughly 22%, and the resource term is negligible.
+In the no-energy setting, the score is dominated by the accuracy term: the model accuracy term accounts for about 77% of the absolute score, the latency penalty contributes roughly 22%, and the resource term is negligible.
 When energy measurements are enabled, the energy penalty becomes a first-class objective and takes about 35% of the score magnitude.
-The share of $$model\_acc$$ drops to roughly 55% and the latency contribution falls below 10%, while the resource term remains insignificant.
+The share of model accuracy term drops to roughly 55% and the latency contribution falls below 10%, while the resource term remains insignificant.

-The mean $$model\_acc$$ value becomes slightly more negative in the energy-aware run, indicating a modest loss in validation accuracy as the optimizer trades off some performance for lower energy per inference.
+The mean model accuracy value becomes slightly more negative in the energy-aware run, indicating a modest loss in validation accuracy as the optimizer trades off some performance for lower energy per inference.
 The mean latency penalty remains almost unchanged between the two runs, which is consistent with the BLE33 latency budget being satisfied by most trials in both cases.
 Overall, these statistics confirm that enabling the energy term rebalances the single-objective score toward energy per inference without turning it into a pure energy minimization problem: accuracy still carries the largest weight, but energy now plays a comparable role to latency in shaping the search.

 - Contrast Study 1 (no energy logging) vs Study 2 (energy logging added to score)